 Why a Cast Iron Skillet is Your Best Camping Companion

-Whether you're frying up brekkie at sunrise or searing steaks over an open flame, a cast iron skillet is one of those camping cookware pieces that actually does what it promises (and then some).
-Here’s why it’s worth packing, how it works, and what to look for if you’re still choosing the right one.
+Whether you're frying up brekkie at sunrise or searing steaks over coals, a skillet is one of those rare cookware pieces that does what it promises (and then some).
+Here’s why it’s worth packing, how to use it, and what to look for if you’re choosing your first one.

 Built Tough for the Outdoors

 When you're out in the elements, you want gear that won’t crack under pressure – or heat.
-Cast iron is virtually indestructible.
+But cast iron?
+It’s virtually indestructible.
 It can handle direct flame, high heat, uneven coals, and all the knocks of being chucked in a tub with the rest of your gear.
 Unlike other types of pans, cast iron doesn’t warp, peel, or freak out when you throw it on the fire

 Cast iron can go straight from the firepit to the table.